TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 ]
 ```

-In this example, we first have two nodes that declare to new variables (x3 and x4).
+In this example, we first have two nodes that declare two new variables (x3 and x4).
 Then we have a while loop (x18) that has two blocks (the condition block and the
 loop body block).
 The condition block has input-effect x5 and result x7.
 So it scopes
 node x6 and x7 into the condition block.
 The loop body block has input-effect x8